Review: 'Live And Let Die' (1973) Dir. Guy Hamilton

 What makes ‘Live And Let Die’ memorable, beside the head banging theme song by Paul McCartney & Wings to really shake up our new era of 007 films, is that it is probably the film out of all (soon to be) 24 that is firmly rooted in the time it was created.
 While decades and culture changes, you could, if you try, place any Bond film in any era if you try – nothing really roots it to a specific time if you use your imagination and take away the limitations and products in use.

 ‘Live And Let Die' firmly belongs in 1973 America, with the heavy Blaxploitation theme running through it from the off and refreshingly strong African-American cast, terminology, music, fashion and locations.
+A big, brave and bold move for a new Bond.

 The funky, soulful and often dangerous sounding score by George Martin encapsulates the era whilst keeping it Bond-esque and also being unlike a score we've had yet.